mikaelho/multipeer/README.md

 Messages passed between peers are UTF-8 encoded text.
 This wrapper JSON-serializes the message you give to the `send` method (probably a str or a dict), then encodes it in bytes.
 Receiving peers reconstitute the message and pass it to the `receive` callback.

+## Streaming

+There are methods to use streaming instead of simple messages.
+Streamed data is received in 1024 byte chunks.
+There is a constructor option `initialize_streams` that can be used to set up a stream with each connected peer; otherwise, the streams are initialized when needed.

+## Performance

+Pythonista forum user `mithrendal` ran some ping tests with very small data payload and 1000 repeats.
+Observed average times for a two-way messages were:

+* 11.85 ms - `send` method with `reliable=False`
+* 11.94 ms - `send` method with `reliable=True` (the default)
+* 6.19 ms - `stream` method

+Tentative conclusions from these results:

+* Connections are likely to be good enough that reliable messaging is not a performance concern.
+* Streaming may be significantly better if communications delay is an issue.

 ## What is a peer ID?

 Peer IDs passed around by the wrapper have a `display_name` member that gives you the display name of that peer.
 There is no guarantee that these names are unique between peers.